-- ► Care options include: - In-home Services to Support Independent Living (may include adult day centers as a respite option) - Assisted Living - Nursing Home / Memory Care - ► These options may have wait lists; contact and explore options in advance to prepare for higher levels of care needs as the dementia progresses. - ▶ Discuss options available in your community with your local area agency on aging. - ► Family Care Consultations via phone are available through the Alzheimer's Association at 800-272-3900
+- ► Care options include: - In-home Services to Support Independent Living (may include adult day centers as a respite option) - Assisted Living - Nursing Home / Memory Care - ► These options may have wait lists; contact and explore options in advance to prepare for higher levels of care needs as the dementia progresses. - ▶ Discuss with your physician other supportive options such as speech therapy, occupational therapy, physical therapy, palliative care, and more. - ▶ Discuss options available in your community with your local area agency on aging. - ► Family Care Consultations via phone are available through the Alzheimer's Association at 800-272-3900